 First, what does that annoying battery light mean when it chooses to illuminate on your dashboard?
 Contrary to what you might believe, it doesn’t necessarily mean your battery is dead.

 A bright battery light means that your car has a problem with its charging system.
 It could say that your battery is dying, but in most cases, it means that there is a problem within the system.
 It could be as simple as a loose battery cable that keeps the battery from charging correctly or as complicated as an alternator failure.

 Why does my car battery light come ON?

 If your car battery lamp switches on while driving, that indicates that the charging system has stopped working.
 However, the fault might come from something else besides the battery.

-Battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.
+The battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.

 And all you’ll have is a dead car battery since the faulty alternator will not recharge the battery.

 Besides the alternator, the light can come on in case the battery itself has issues.
-These problems include damaged cells, leaking electrolyte, bad wiring or rusted cable terminals.
+These problems include damaged cells, leaking electrolyte, bad wiring, or rusted cable terminals.